Antarctic Sea Ice Extent Animation 2016-2018

 This animation shows three years of this cycle, from January 2016 through December 2018.

 The maps used in this movie are from the National Snow and Ice Data Center (NSIDC).
-If you want to see more movies and pictures of sea ice, go to the NSIDC web site to:
+If you want to see more maps of sea ice, go to the NSIDC web site to:

 © 2011 UCAR with portions adapted from Windows to the Universe (© 2009 NESTA)